Rental Property Depreciation: What Is It And How Does It Work?

 Here are a few frequently asked questions related to rental property depreciation.

 What’s the rental property depreciation income limit?

-When it comes to the rental property depreciation income limit, owners will need to have a gross income limit of $100,000 and are able to deduct up to $25,000.
+Concerning the rental property depreciation income limit, owners will need a gross income limit of $100,000, and they’re able to deduct up to $25,000.
 Real estate professionals who are rental property owners are allowed to deduct any amount of losses from their non-passive income.

 What happens to depreciation when a rental property is sold?

-Rental property depreciation can be very beneficial, but when you’re selling the property, it can be a bit tricky.
+Rental property depreciation can be very beneficial, but it can be a bit tricky when you’re selling the property.
 Here’s an example to make it a bit easier to understand.